outsinre/outsinre.github.com/_posts/2018-03-20-wireguard.md

    It's the *main* table again.
 This time there is no `suppress_prefixlength 0` limit.
 The WireGuard UDP packet is routed to *default* entry of *main* table, going out!

->Of all the methods mentioned above, *wg-quick* is robust to peer roaming (endpoint change) as it does not require explicit endpoint routing to be added.

 # Smart routing

 In prevous section, we can route all traffic through WireGuard.
-The all-in-one routing is somewhat stupid.
+The all-in-one routing method is somewhat inefficient.
 For example, we only want some traffic (i.e. that blocked by ISP) through WireGuard while the remaining through the *main* table.

 ## IP set